deb1990/WeatherApp/README.md

 Run a server to access the code

 ### Steps to run the e2e test
-You need Bower installed globally:
+You need Protractor installed globally:
 ```sh
 $ npm install -g protractor
 $ nwebdriver-manager update